amishah137/NLP/README.md

 - It converts the sentences into the vector representations, as the machine understands the numeric values.
 - In Bag-Of-words and Binary Bag-Of-Words, The histogram of corpus is calculated and sorted to descending order.
 - Binary Bag-Of-Words uses 1/0 in vector representation if the word is present in sentence or not.
 - Bag-Of-Words approach uses the frequency of the word in vector representation.
+- The problem with these approach is they weighs all words the same weight.
 ### TF-IDF
 -
 ### Word2Vec